apptainer/singularity-userdocs/running_services.rst

 .. code-block:: singularity

-    $ singularity shell instance://cow1
+    $ singularity shell instance://instance3
-    Singularity lolcow_latest.sif:~>
+    Singularity>

 When you are finished with your instance you can clean it up with the ``instance stop`` command as follows:

 .. code-block:: singularity

-    $ singularity instance stop cow1
+    $ singularity instance stop instance1

 If you have multiple instances running and you want to stop all of them, you can do so with a wildcard or the -a flag:

 .. code-block:: singularity